MicrosoftDocs/msteams-docs/msteams-platform/task-modules-and-cards/task-modules/invoking-task-modules.md

 :::image type="content" source="../../assets/images/task-module/task-module-example.png" alt-text="dialog example":::

-dialogs invoked from a tab can be dynamically resized.
+Dialogs invoked from a tab can be dynamically resized.
 After calling `tasks.startTask()` you can call `tasks.updateTask(newSize)` where height and width properties on the newSize object conform to the TaskInfo specification, for example `{ height: 'medium', width: 'medium' }`.

 The next section provides examples of embedding dialogs in a YouTube video and a PowerApp.